Perunum/perunum/README.md

-Welcome to my Github site for Neural Probability and its applications, written in plain Julia code without using ML packages.
+Welcome to my GitHub site for Neural Probability and its applications, written in plain Julia code without using ML packages.